What Is This Indian Doing ?

 fish?
 A basket?
 Or maybe it is his little brother or sister he has been babysitting this morning.

 Well that's about it, my article got a little long, but i hope you enjoy it.
-It's a true story, no doubt
+It's a true story, no doubt about

-welcome to look at the others photos I made that day.
+look at the others photos I made that day.
 Maybe you'll see something I've missed.

-And in conclusion as i finish this article late tonight another thought came to me from the Hawk
+And in conclusion as i finish this article late tonight another thought came to me from the Hawk spirit

-spirit totem I mentioned earlier...
+totem I mentioned earlier...
 "I told you that your ancestors were near, they have allowed you a

 glimpse of them in their time in history."